Office of the Vice President for Student Affairs

 1555 University Blvd. | Round Rock, TX 78665

-Patient parking is available at both locations.
+Patient parking is available at the San Marcos and Thorpe Lane locations.

 Hours of Operation